 By Kim Sherwood

-A prize-winning literary timeslip novel about what happens after you survive.
-A young woman uncovers the truth about her family's past as Hungarian Jews who came to Britain in 1945.
+A prize-winning novel following a young woman uncovering the truth about her family's past in the Hungarian Holocaust.

-The letter was in the Blue Room - her grandfather's painting studio, where Eva spent the happier days of her childhood.
-After his death, she is the one responsible for his legacy - a legacy threatened by the letter she finds.
+Eva finds the letter in the Blue Room.
+She spent the happier days of her childhood here, in her grandfather's painting studio.
+After his death, she is responsible for his legacy - a legacy threatened by the letter.
 It is from the Jewish Museum in Berlin.

 Kim Sherwood's extraordinary first novel is a powerful statement of intent.
 Beautifully written, moving and hopeful, it crosses the tidemark where the third generation meets the first, finding a new language to express love, loss and our place within history.